glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

 Profiles
 --------

-The profiles tab is used to authorise or disable certain actions on the asset created
+The profiles tab is used to authorise certain permissions on the assets of this type

 .. image:: images/profiles.png
    :alt: Update profiles